 My name is Matthew McQueeny.

-I am in my early 30s and work at a successful, mid-size technology firm on the outskirts of New York City.
+I am in my 30s and work at a successful, mid-size technology firm on the outskirts of New York City.
 We design and develop Websites, optimize their content, market them through search engine and social media strategies, and host them.
 I have a strong background at the intersection of technology and media, on the content and management side.

 I host my own podcast, called “Mix-Minus.”
 I launched it in September 2013 with a focus on sports, media, technology, and current events.
 I’ve had guests from all walks of life, from Pulitzer Prize journalists to athletes, to musicians, to a guy who got his dream job as a writer for television shows in Los Angeles –Roseanne among them – only to lose it all and become homeless, with eight kids depending on him!

 In the sports world, I’ve done shows with author Jeff Pearlman, Kevin Pelton (ESPN), Dave McMenamin (ESPN), Mike Trudell (Lakers.com, TWC SportsNet TV, 710ESPN) Bostjan Nachbar (former NBA) and others.
 Through this I have become versed in launching, managing, producing, and marketing podcasts, and in the equipment and programs that yield broadcast-quality sound.